Daniel-Liu-c0deb0t/Java-Fuzzy-Search/README.md

 - Stateful DP across multiple patterns + Ukkonen's cutoff heuristic (works well with patterns that share prefixes)
 - Support for wildcard characters with all fuzzy string matching algorithms
 - Support for partial overlaps between the text and the search pattern with fuzzy search algorithms (allows the pattern to hang off the ends of the text)

+### Knuth-Morris-Pratt exact string search
+A very standard implementation of the [KMP algorithm](https://en.wikipedia.org/wiki/Knuth%E2%80%93Morris%E2%80%93Pratt_algorithm).
+The runtime complexity is `O(n + m)` for a text of size `n` and a pattern of size `m`.

+### Bitap fuzzy string search with Hamming distance metric
+Implementation of the [Bitap algorithm](https://www.cs.helsinki.fi/u/tpkarkka/opetus/11s/spa/lecture04.pdf).
+The runtime complexity is `O(n * (m / w))` for a text of size `n`, a pattern of size `m`, and a word size of `w`.
+It takes advantage of bit operations on short bit sets having essentially constant time.
+We use a Java `long` that is 63 bits (not using sign bit) as one word, and we partition the pattern into many chunks (words) for faster searching.

+#### Other features
+- Partial overlap between the text and the pattern
+- Allows some wildcard characters to match a set of other characters